liferay/liferay-docs/develop/tutorials/articles/110-portlets/03-spring-mvc/00-spring-mvc-intro.markdown

         org.springframework.web.servlet.config.MvcNamespaceHandler

 The auto-deploy process and Liferay's WAB generator convert your project to a Liferay-ready WAB.
-The WAB generator producees the WAB manifest's `Import-Package` header by merging `liferay-plugin-package.properties`'s packages with the packages your portlet's classes import.
+The WAB generator produces the WAB manifest's `Import-Package` header by merging the packages declared in your plugin's `liferay-plugin-package.properties` file with the packages that contain your project's classes.

 If you depend on a package from Java's `rt.jar` other than a `java.*` package, override